bogdanripa/performance-tests/README.md

 How it works:

-In the server/backend.ts file we have a function (run) that is called every hour at :13.
+In the server/backend.ts file we have a function (run) that is called every day.
 The run function calls the measuring function (aka parent) on each enironment - once for cold starts and then 3 more times to measure warm starts.

 Each parent function runs in the same infrastructure / datacente as the child function (the one we meature).